 Run Flat tyres

-Run-flat tyres are a pneumatic vehicle tyre designed to resist the effects of deflation
+Vehicle tyre designed to resist the effects of deflation

 There is nothing fun about changing a tyre on the side of the road with traffic speeding past and rain pelting down.
 It gets even worse if you still have to drop the kids off at school, be at a meeting or a job interview you cannot afford to miss.
 Even if your tyres are in perfect condition, punctures can happenanywhere, anytime without advance warning.
 This is where run flat tyres from Elite Garages can make all the difference.